 Many diet pills claim to produce weight loss with no effort required on your part.
 One of the most egregious claims made by weight loss drug marketers is that they will enable you to lose weight without exercise.
-Although some prescription diet pills may aid in short-term weight loss without exercise for obese people, it is likely you will regain the weight without diet and exercise.
+Although some prescription diet pills may aid in short-term weight loss without exercise for people living with obesity, it is likely you will regain the weight without diet and exercise.
 Moreover, some of these medications may have serious side effects.
 Talk to your doctor about any potential weight loss diet you are considering.

 Video of the Day